haggardgrin/kvantisoija_helvetista/README.md

 Whatever version you decide to use, check your DAC chip - the i2c address is set for MCP4728A4 by default and you may need to change it.

 If you have issues or questions message me on the AE Modular forum or Mod Wiggler both @haggardgrin and I'll do what I can do!

+Default scales:
+Chromatic
+All diatonic modes
+Major/minor pentatonic
+Blues
+Harmonic minor
+Arabian
+Whole Tone
+Tritone
+Octaves and Fifths - for tuning or one stop drone shop 24 TET
+22 Shruti - please message me if you're familiar with ragas I'd like to add some!